royra/preevy-gha-gke-demo/README.md

 ### To use the workflow:

+- Create a GKE cluster or use an existing one.
+Note: [Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) clusters are not currently supported, because they do not allow privileged containers which are required by Preevy.
+- Create a Kubernetes builder in the GKE cluster.
+This is as simple as running `docker buildx create --driver kubernetes`.
-- Create a preevy profile using the [Preevy init](https://preevy.dev/cli-reference/init) command on your local computer.
+- Create a [preevy profile](https://preevy.dev/intro/under-the-hood#profile-configuration) using the [Preevy init](https://preevy.dev/cli-reference/init) command and store it in a Google Cloud Storage bucket.
-- Create the `PREEVY_PROFILE_URL` GHA environment variable and set it to the Preevy profile URL.
+- Create the `PREEVY_PROFILE_URL` [GitHub Actions environment variable](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) and set it to the Preevy profile URL.
-- Create a GCE service account, make sure it has the proper permissions.
-Download its [credentials JSON file](https://github.com/googleapis/google-cloud-node#download-your-service-account-credentials-json-file) and paste it into the GHA secret `PREEVY_SA_KEY`.
+- Create a GCE service account, make sure it has the proper permissions to access the GKE cluster.
+Download its [credentials JSON file](https://github.com/googleapis/google-cloud-node#download-your-service-account-credentials-json-file) and paste it into the [GitHub Actions secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) `PREEVY_SA_KEY`.
-- Copy the [`preevy_up.yaml`](./.github/workflows/preevy-up.yaml) and [`preevy_down.yaml`](./.github/workflows/preevy-down.yaml) GHA workflows to your repo.
+- Copy the [`preevy_up.yaml`](./.github/workflows/preevy-up.yaml) and [`preevy_down.yaml`](./.github/workflows/preevy-down.yaml) GitHub Actions workflows to your repo.

-- Enable the [Preevy GH PR link plugin](https://github.com/livecycle/preevy/tree/main/packages/plugin-github-pr-link#readme) by copying the [`x-preevy` section of the compose file](./compose.yaml#L72) to your Compose file.
+## Optional: Link the environment to a Livecycle playground

+To use a Livecycle playground, create a [livecycle.dev](https://livecycle.dev) account and follow the instructions on installing the Livecycle SDK to receive an API key.
+Store it as a GitHub Actions secret `LIVECYCLE_API_KEY`.

-### Optional: Delete GH deployments and environments on PR closure
+### Optional: Delete GitHub Actions deployment and environment objects on PR closure

 To delete GH deployments and environments on PR closure, you need to setup a private GH App which will be used by the GHA flows.
 This is beacuse the default `GITHUB_TOKEN` [does not have enough permissions to delete those resources](https://github.com/marketplace/actions/delete-deployment-environment#how-to-obtain-the-proper-token).